eregon/path/README.md

 Also, using a path library like this avoid to remember in which class the functionality is implemented, everything is in one place (if not, please open an issue!).

+## Version 2

+This is the second version of Path, which tries to respect even more the standard library names and the principle of least surprise.
+For the first version, see the branch [1.x](https://github.com/eregon/path/tree/1.x).

 ## Installation

     gem install path